 The Risk-sharing Scheme was set up in 2002 by the Department of Health following an assessment by the National Institute of Health and Clinical Excellence (NICE), which judged the drugs not to be cost effective.
 The 'risk' element of the Scheme involves a sharing of the financial risk between the NHS and the participating pharmaceutical companies.
 In addition to enter the Scheme all companies had to reduce their product prices to ensure they were cost effective as assessed by the NICE model.

 The ongoing effectiveness of the drugs was clinically monitored in a proportion of people on the Scheme.
-This research element involves in excess of 5,000 people and ran for ten years.
+This research project involved in excess of 5,000 people and ran for ten years.
+The research findings from the Risk-sharing scheme were announced in September 2018.
+They showed that, as well as reducing relapses, these injectable DMDs also reduced progression.
+Being treated with one of these drugs delayed the time taken to reach EDSS 6 by four years.